I Want To...

 Most recently, Healthways, a global health and well-being improvement company, have developed Innergy™, a commercially available version of the call center-directed weight-loss program pioneered and studied by Lawrence J. Appel, M.D., a professor of medicine at the Johns Hopkins University School of Medicine.
 The results of the study were published in November in the New England Journal of Medicine.
 Under the agreement between Hopkins and Healthways, Hopkins will advise Healthways on the design and implementation of Innergy, continuously evaluate the program, and oversee future enhancements.
 Several Hopkins faculty members will also serve on Innergy’s scientific advisory board.

-Johns Hopkins Medicine, a shared investment partner in Sleep Services of America Inc. (SSA) for the past ten years, purchased GE Healthcare/Vital Signs, Inc.’s investment stake in SSA effective July 1, 2013.
+Johns Hopkins Medicine, a shared investment partner in Medbridge (formerly Sleep Services of America) for the past ten years, purchased GE Healthcare/Vital Signs, Inc.’s investment stake in the company effective July 1, 2013.
 This transaction resulted in Johns Hopkins Medicine becoming the majority and principal shareholder.
 This allows Johns Hopkins Medicine to support a core service in the area of sleep medicine supporting its tripartite mission of research, teaching and patient care.